The Mont Blanc Cross June 27th 2015

 In Argentière you continue towards Le Planet (the same itinerary as the Marathon).

-You will arrive in the hamlet of Tré le Champ, a pretty village found right before the Col des Montets, from where you will then go via the Balcon Sud.
+You will arrive in the hamlet of Tré le Champ, a pretty village based right before the Col des Montets, from where you will then go via the Balcon Sud.

 After crossing the magnificent Charlanon comb (1812m) the climb is gentle at first.